Best Ways to Regain Custody After Drug Abuse: Understanding Your Rights in Addiction Recovery and Child Custody Cases

 Two people discussing parent's rights in a legal setting

 A Judge’s responsibility is to protect your child while upholding each parent’s fundamental right to be a part of their children’s lives.
-However, if one parent’s substance abuse presents a risk of harm to the child, the Court can limit that parent's access to the child to whatever degree is necessary to protect the child.
+In cases where substance abuse is a concern, Child Protective Services may be involved to assess the safety of the child.
+Moreover, if one parent’s addiction or substance abuse presents a risk of harm to the child, the Court, in conjunction with Child Protective Services, can limit that parent's access to the child to whatever degree is necessary to protect the child.

 However, this does not mean that the Court will bar the parent struggling with alcoholism from having any contact with their child.
 Even if the Court awards sole legal and physical custody to the concerned party, it could grant conditional visitation for the parent with the Alcohol Use Disorder.
-The determining factor will be whether the addicted parent can ensure sobriety before and during any visitation.
-When a parent with limited visitation is engaged actively with rehab, Judges will often reward that genuine commitment with an incrementally less restrictive visitation schedule.
+The determining factor will be whether the addicted parent can ensure sobriety and commitment to recovery before and during any visitation.
+When a parent with limited visitation is engaged actively with rehab and shows commitment to recovery, Judges will often reward that genuine effort with an incrementally less restrictive visitation schedule, benefiting the overall family dynamic.

 One of the conditions might be that the parent has to abstain from drinking for some time before the visitation; if the parent violates this condition and there is documented proof that they have resumed their addictive behavior, they may be temporarily stripped of their visitation rights until they can demonstrate that the Court can trust them again.